What can you do in 15 months?

 Preventative Maintenance and Planning

 This course covers the techniques and procedures for boiler and chiller inspection and maintenance.
 Included are preventive and predictive maintenance procedures, maintenance of boiler room and heating equipment, fire protection and structure, and maintenance of centrifugal, reciprocating, OPAC, and modular liquid chillers.
 In addition, this course covers the fundamentals and procedures necessary for starting and running a personal business.
 Topics on writing successful business plans, licensing requirements and information, different types of business organizations, business assets, and business operation.

 This course covers the fundamentals, components and operations of computers and computer systems.
 Included is an introduction to computer basics, computer components and operations, hardware configuration and software applications.
 Also covered are a demonstration and application of miscellaneous software relating to the industry.
 This course also emphasizes the concept that service is produced and consumed simultaneously and addresses communications and active listening methods to ensure this transaction is profitable and positive.
 Includes servicing techniques in dealing with customers in a positive manner.

 In this course, students learn academic theory, review case studies, and complete exercises in critical thinking that help student entrepreneurs start-up a small business and related communication skills with an emphasis on professionalism.

-- Schedule a personalized tour of our campus with an Admissions Representative.
+Take the next step toward and exciting career!
+The RSI team is here to help you through every step of the process.
+Contact us for more information and schedule a personalized tour of our campus with an Admissions Representative.
 For out-of-state students, we have a virtual tour of our campus you can view.